 Unless there are any events at work, I go home to cook, meet friends for dinner or, otherwise, go to the gym – I have realised that healthy food, socialising outside work and exercise are absolutely necessary to be productive at work and to enjoy the work itself.

 About the firm

 Facebook:Norton Rose Fulbright Graduates UK

-Other offices: We have more than 3,800 lawyers and legal staff based in over 50 cities across Europe, the United States, Canada, Latin America, Asia, Australia, Africa, the Middle East and Central Asia.
+Other offices: Norton Rose Fulbright is a global firm.
+We provide the world’s pre-eminent corporations and financial institutions with a full business law service.
+We have more than 4,000 lawyers and legal staff in over 50 cities across Europe, the United States, Canada, Latin America, Asia, Australia, Africa, and the Middle East.

 Who we are: Norton Rose Fulbright is a global legal firm.
 We provide the world’s pre-eminent corporations and financial institutions with a full business law service.

 What we do: Recognised for our industry focus, we are strong across all the key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; as well as life sciences and healthcare.

 What we are looking for: An impeccable academic record and intellectual rigour are prerequisites.
 We expect successful candidates to have at least AAB at A level (or equivalent) and be on track for a 2(1) (or equivalent).

 What you'll do:Over two years – broken into four six-month seats – you’ll hit all kinds of new firsts with us, big and small.
 You’ll explore new areas, for instance.
 Each seat will take you through different sectors and practice areas, with at least one seat in each of corporate, banking and litigation.